cosmos-cognitive-cloud/COSMOS-Accelerators-COSMOS-NLP-Cognitive-App/README.md

 3. Ctrl + Shift + ` to open a terminal window
 4. Type `npm install` to download the project's packages
 5. Type `ng serve` to run the application via `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 6. Success!
-You should see a working demo of the LUIS API built on Angular.
+You should see a working demo of the COSMOS NLP Cognitive App built on Angular.

 NOTE: Change `_apiKey` under `data.service.ts` to utilize your subscription.